-BCA of 2011, Spending Caps, and Bipartisan Budget Acts of 2013, 2015, and 2018 at reducing projected deficits.
-Tight statutory spending caps were imposed on total defense and nondefense discretionary spending for each year through FY 2021 to reduce deficits by more than \$900 billion over 9 years (including interest reductions).
-The caps are enforced by automatic across-theboard budget cuts ("sequestration") in appropriations bills if the caps are breached in any year.
+BCA of 2011, Spending Caps, and Bipartisan Budget Acts of 2013, 2015, and 2018

+The Budget Control Act of 2011 ("BCA") -- negotiated during a lengthy political impasse over raising the debt ceiling - added a new layer of measures in the budget process aimed at reducing projected deficits.
+Tight statutory spending caps were imposed on total defense and non-defense discretionary spending for each year through FY 2021 to reduce deficits by more than \$900 billion over 9 years (including interest reductions).
+The caps are enforced by automatic across-the-board budget cuts ("sequestration") in appropriations bills if the caps are breached in any year.